sahithyandev/s1/src/content/docs/fluid-mechanics/dynamics/03-conservation-laws.md

 These laws are applied to a specific volume of the fluid in motion, and it's called as control volume.

-## Control volume
+### Control volume

-A volume, through which a fluid flows.
+A fixed volume, through which a fluid flows.
+Can either be real or imaginary.

-- It's a fixed volume
-- Can either be real or imaginary

 ## Conservation of mass